Part 1 – A Process Summary

 This is a four‐part series on just what it takes to obtain a business loan and understanding the process you might face in running your business with someone else’s money.

 Today many businesses are experiencing growth opportunities and need capital to finance growth.
 So, what do you have to do to get a banker to loan you money for that growth?

 Let’s start by understanding how banks operate.
 Many recent articles state that low interest rates are driving banks to make more loans to keep their earnings up.
 This is only partially true because banks are still highly regulated and there are multiple regulators that have a lot to say about bank lending policies.

 Five Key Steps

-First step: Not all banks lend to all industries, so you need to find a lender that services your industry.
-You start by asking bankers if they loan to your kind of business and size of business.
+Step 1: Not all banks lend to all industries, so you need to find a lender that services your industry.
+Start by asking bankers if they loan to your kind of business and size of business.

 The cost of the loan (interest rate and fees) is not where you start, nor should it be an issue until you fully understand the process of loan approval of the bank.
 Loan covenants (bank restrictions that require the borrower to fulfill certain conditions) could be more important than cost.

 Step 2: Study the loan application to determine if you have the data required to apply for the loan.
 Three years of financial history and three years of forecasts are generally required.

 Keep in mind that whoever does the credit review needs to understand how your business makes money and competes in your market(s).
 The more you can provide a positive picture of your business, the easier it is for them to say yes.

 Examples would be reasons why your outlook is positive and how you plan to use the lender’s money to grow your business.